okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/nodejs/integrationsteps.md

 </div>

->**Note:** For the SDK sample application, your individual users must set up a phone number for phone verification to see this authenticator option in the page.
+>**Note:** For the SDK sample application, each user must set up a phone number for phone verification to see this authenticator option in the page.

 When the user selects the **phone** factor, call `idx.authenticate` and pass in the authentication phone type, `{ authenticator: 'phone' }`.
 If the call is successful, the method returns a status of `Idx.Status:PENDING`, which indicates that the SDK needs a phone verification method in order to send the verification code.
 The `nextStep` field includes the input for this method.